 Table 4 shows the distribution of rating levels within each county of the E3Z North.
 The overall rated average for the zone (23%) is almost twice the state's average of 12% rated.
-Similar comparisons cannot be made between the state and zone for the RT3-ELC tiered family co-pay strategy because it is a strategy that is being applied within the E3Zs only.
-Table 5 shows participation and rated rates for the child care programs that currently serve children receiving CAPS subsidies.
-13 Only one-quarter of these child care programs are Quality Rated, meaning they have earned 1-, 2-, or 3-stars in the Quality Rated program.
+Table 5 shows participation and rated rates for the child care programs that accept children receiving CAPS subsidies.
+Only one-quarter of these child care programs are Quality Rated, meaning they have earned 1-, 2-, or 3-stars in the Quality Rated program.
 Thirty-five percent are participating in Quality Rated; however, the majority of the programs (40%) are neither participating nor rated in Quality Rated.

-13 Note that Table 4 shows different total rated amounts than Table 5 because, though all licensed child care providers are eligible to receive CAPS, not every licensed child care provider currently serves or accepts children
+13 Note that Table 4 shows different total rated amounts than Table 5 because not every licensed child care program accepts children who receive subsidies.
+Additionally, not every Quality Rated child care program accepts children who receive subsidies; therefore, the total numbers in Table 4 are smaller than Table 5.